shanonplace/Contentful-TagGrabber/README.md

 ## ⚙️ Configuration

 This application uses environment variables for configuration.
-These are stored in a `.env` file at the root of the project.
+These need to be stored in a `.env` file at the root of the project.
 Here's the format:

 ```properties
 CONTENTFUL_SPACE_ID=<Your Contentful Space ID>